FortiMatt/FortiOS-Troubleshooting/README.md

 For more information on the alias command [CLICK HERE](https://docs.fortinet.com/document/fortigate/6.0.5/cli-reference/991461/system-alias)

+## How to Import Alias'

+There are two options for uploading the alias scripts.

+1. Via CLI
+   - Copy/Paste
+2. Via Configuration Scripts Upload
+   - System> Advanced > Configuration Scripts

 ## Navigation/Structure:

 This repo is laid out via specific FortiOS troubleshooting topics.
 Within each topic/section, there is info, debug and in some cases TAC commands.